Blazes on Mt Eden and Mt Wellington in Auckland

 "It spread quite quickly".

-Senior Station Officer Kerr said: "We are currently facing a scrub fire on the peak of Mt Wellington, we have 6 appliances, one tanker in attendance'.
+Senior Station Officer Kerr said earlier: "We are currently facing a scrub fire on the peak of Mt Wellington, we have 6 appliances, one tanker in attendance'.

 A firefighter could be heard yelling at bystanders: "This is not a viewing platform.
 This is a fire.
 Get off the mountain".

-A local, who didn't wish to be identified, said "on the side of the hill that is literally all bush," is on fire.

-A bystander heard fireman say the blaze was "getting bigger" and that they needed Howick's mobile pump.
+Another was heard saying the blaze was "getting bigger" and that they needed Howick's mobile pump.

+Meanwhile, Fire and Emergency services shift manager Murry Dunbar said they were called to a fire on Mt Eden around 9.40pm this evening.

+The fire is now contained to the crater and five trucks are working to extinguish the blaze.